cucumber-test/cucumber-test/README.md

 ## Tips
 #### Safari Technology Preview
 [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) is the best way to get the latest update of the webdriver included in Safari.
+#### Firefox known problem
+[`cannot access dead object`](https://github.com/mozilla/geckodriver/issues/614), the open ticket was filled on April 8, 2017. should be careful if plan to create scenario involved with iframe.

 ## Dev Mode